pavoldanis/este/Readme.md

 It contains well documented and tested javascript framework written in statically typed CoffeeScript.
 It allows you to write powerful and efficient code for mobile devices and browsers.

-It's boilerplaite for mobile first MVC web application with unique features towards better user experience.
+It's boilerplaite for mobile and offline first MVC web application with unique features towards better user experience.

 ###How to Use it?